Mathematics and Statistics

 Undergraduate: Major, Minor

-Mathematics and Statistics provide the essential foundation for an array of different career fields, including science/engineering, finance, medicine, education.
-If problem solving engages you and if you are interested in further developing your analytical skills, consider the Mathematics and Statitics program.
+Mathematics and statistics provide the essential foundation for an array of different career fields, including science/engineering, finance, medicine, education.
+If problem solving engages you and if you are interested in further developing your analytical skills, consider the Mathematics and Statistics program.

 The program also offers courses to satisfy the educational requirements of the Society of Actuaries, as well as courses that prepare you to take first two actuarial exams.
 In addition, you can participate in individual research projects and student-run seminars and secure internships with area financial institutions and businesses.